Ronaca/vyking-task/README.md

 ## 3. **Tournament Prize Distribution API (PHP)**

 This section explains how to use the `distribute_prizes.php` and `get_rankings.php` scripts, which handle prize distribution and player rankings in a tournament.
+Database connection details are stored in the `config/db.php` file.

 ### 3.1 **Scripts Overview**